 Situated behind our house is a memory garden that offers families a way to honor and stay connected to their loved one.
 Families may purchase a personalized “memory stone” to be placed in our garden or they may keep their stone to be placed in a location of their choosing.

 Our program was derived from the peer support model pioneered by The Dougy Center of Portland, Oregon.

-We provide open-ended peer support groups for children ages 6-18.
-As we believe in supporting the family as a whole, a concurrent adult support group meets at the same time for the caregiver of the child or teen who is participating in our program.
+We provide open-ended peer support groups for children ages 6-18 as well as a young adult support group for ages 19-30.
+We believe in supporting the family as a whole and therefore offer a concurrent adult support group which meets at the same time, for the caregiver of the child or teen who is participating in our program.
 Groups meet every other week in the evening.
 Our services are provided free of cost to participating families.
 Children and teens are assigned to groups according to age.

 All of our groups are facilitated by trained volunteers, who must complete a comprehensive training program to prepare them for the sensitive nature of our program.

 We also offer training sessions to local agencies, organizations, and schools in need of our expertise as well as educational materials about children and grief.

 Childhood and teen grief are widely misunderstood and under-recognized.
 Due to the lack of on-going support services for grieving children and teens, Lynn Snyder, a licensed professional counselor, who specializes in the field of childhood bereavement, saw a need in the community for services focused directly on the needs of grieving children and teens.
 During this time, there were also a series of teen and young adult suicide deaths in the area.

 With a dream and passion to provide a nurturing and caring place where children with similar experiences of loss could come together to share their stories and begin to heal, Common Ground Grief Center was born.